Home

 -------- William Bogner and Julia Teisch / Max Bogner and Adele Seif --------

-In 1900, Max came to America.
-He had a job waiting in Sag Harbor, New York, as a silver polisher for the Alvin Silver Company.
-Sag Harbor is a town on the northeastern tip of Long Island.
+In 1900, when Max came to America, the family lore says he had a job waiting in Sag Harbor, New York, as a silver polisher for the Alvin Silver Company.
+He may soon end up there, but the documentation shows he was living at 525 West 51st Street in the Hell's Kitchen section of Manhattan in 1900.
 Adele came to America as soon as she realized she was pregnant.
 She was 19 when she arrived at Ellis Island, sometime later in 1900.
 She had to borrow a cape from an old woman to hide her pregnant body so she wouldn't be detained by the authorities.
-She then made her way to Sag Harbor to be reunited with Max.
+She then made her way to be reunited with Max.

-On August 21, 1902, my grandfather, Jacob Bogner was born.
-The family called him Jack.
-The third child, Madeline Bogner, was born on October 9, 1904.
-Julia Bogner, the fourth child, was born November 8, 1907.
+The third child, Madeline Bogner, was born in Sag Harbor on October 9, 1904.
+Julia Bogner, the fourth child, was born in Sag Harbor on November 8, 1907.

 By 1910, the family moved 10 miles to a town on the southern shore of Long Island called Southampton, at 187 Madison Street.
 It was here that the last child, Henry Bogner was born, on June 2, 1911.

 Max was of medium height and build, with brown hair and eyes.
 In 1918, he lost his job at Alvin when the factory was sold to Bulova.
-He had a cousin in Newark, NJ who found a job for him, so he moved the family there, to 373 Fairmount Avenue, paying $60 per month for rent.
-He continued working a long time as a polisher, for Moore and Hoffman Jewelers on Mulberry Street in Newark.
+He had a cousin in Newark, New Jersey who found a job for him, so he moved the family there, to 373 Fairmount Avenue, paying $60 per month for rent.
+He continued working a long time as a polisher for Moore and Hoffman Jewelers on Mulberry Street in Newark.
 Later, he had odd jobs and eventually became a night watchman at a Newark police precinct.

 Adele, besides raising 5 children, kept herself very busy.
 Sometime between 1920 and 1930, the family moved from Fairmount Avenue to 289 Wainwright Street, in Newark, where Adele became a founding member of the Wainright Street Synagogue.
 She was also a member of the Home for the Chronic Sick in Plainfield, a member of the Hadassah and the Newark Deborah, and a Republican district leader in Newark's South Ward for 25 years.